 Pressroom is located in Downtown Bentonville and is the perfect place for brunch with friends!
 They have an awesome environment right on the Bentonville square with sweet and savory breakfast options on the menu.
 However, Pressroom serves more than just breakfast, they also serve lunch and dinner!
 However, we have yet to enjoy lunch or dinner there because their brunch is so good!

-Our Suggestions: Our favorites so far are the Chicken and Waffles, Avocado Toast, or their savory breakfast sandwich which can be left as is, vegetarian, or you can add meat.
+Our Suggestions: Our favorites so far are the Breakfast Hash, Avocado Toast, or their savory breakfast sandwich which can be left as is, vegetarian, or you can add meat.